krutten/aws-nat-bastion-bosh-cf/docs/terraform.md

 ## Clean Terraform Cache

-To reset the Terraform cached files and start over, you can also run:
+To reset the Terraform cached files and start over:

 ```sh
 make clean